j18lin/j18lin/README.md

 Studying civil engineering and AI.

-## Projects as of 12/25
+Currently (at least somewhat actively now) working on

 Reading about / implementing diffusion models with weather data

-Software projects
+## Software projects

 Interface to help patients with cerebral palsy / speech impediments and their caregivers.
 Implemented LSTM models via PyTorch.
 Babson Hackathon 2025.